Student Bill of Rights

 4. When records are subpoenaed under a lawful court order;

 5. The following directory information about individual students may be released or made public unless a student makes a written request to withhold such information: name, address, e-mail address, telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletics teams, dates of attendance, degrees and awards received, and most recent previous educational agency or institution attended.
 All students who do not wish the release of the directory information should file a written statement to that effect by contacting the Office of the Registrar, Ikenberry Hall; and

 6. All other instances in which FERPA does not mandate prior written consent.

 D. Students have the right to challenge or contest any part of their education record, which they believe contains inaccurate or misleading information.
 This right does not permit the student to contest a grade on the grounds that a higher grade is deserved, but only to show that the grade has been inaccurately recorded.
-For information regarding grade appeals, see [Section] V., Student Grade Appeals.
+For information regarding grade appeals, see the Student Handbook under Academic Rights and Responsibilities in Student Grade Appeals.

 1. Students should try to resolve the inaccuracy or the need to eliminate misleading information with the faculty or staff member responsible for the entry of the information on their record.

 2. If resolution cannot be achieved in the above manner, a challenge to the accuracy of academic records should be submitted in writing to the Admissions and Credits Committee, stating the nature of the complaint and the evidence which seeks to prove that the entry is in error.
 This committee has the power to uphold or change any entry on students’ records which is challenged.

 E. Students have a right to file a complaint with the U.S. Department of Education concerning failures by Shepherd University to comply with the requirements of FERPA.
 Complaints may be sent to: